epsil/spotgen/Tips.md

     #EXTINF:264,Twilight at Carbon Lake - Deerhunter
     Deerhunter/Microcastle/12 Twilight at Carbon Lake.mp3

 The script will automatically read the `#EXTINF` lines and discard the file paths.
-Provided the files are properly tagged, this method works very well.
+Provided the files are properly tagged, this works very well.

 If the playlist does *not* contain `EXTM3U` metadata (or if the files are badly tagged), then one can attempt to infer the title and artist from the file paths instead.
 To do this, open the file in a text editor and use regular expressions to transform it.
 For example, the regular expression